jimpurbrick/thecreationengine/content/facebook-hackathons.md

 Days I attended at Alexandra Palace was [struck by lightning](http://www.wired.com/software/coolapps/news/2007/06/hackday).
-The lightning caused the fire alarms to go off which opened the roof to let the torrential pour on to hundreds of geeks and laptops.
-The lighting strike also did a wonderful job of breaking the ice: within minutes hundreds of attendees were huddling in the foyer and had plenty of weather to talk about while others busily [snapped](http://www.flickr.com/photos/joshrussell/557302741/) the few stalwart hackers who cracked open umbrellas and continued to code regardless.
+The lightning caused the fire alarms to go off which opened the roof to let the torrential rain pour on to hundreds of geeks and laptops.
+The lighting strike also did a wonderful job of breaking the ice: within minutes hundreds of attendees were huddling in the foyer talking about the weather while others busily [snapped](http://www.flickr.com/photos/joshrussell/557302741/) the few stalwart hackers who cracked open umbrellas and continued to code regardless.